-7.1.1 Each Self-Handlers and GHSP must:

-- a) Provide facilities for its personnel to properly perform the ground services for which it is authorised in its operations category. - b) Have suitable space and sufficient infrastructure for the staging, storage and protection of ground support equipment relevant to its operations and for the build-up and breakdown of ULDs, where applicable. - c) The Self-Handlers and GHSP shall have a maintenance program and documented GSE maintenance control system including records of all maintenance and inspection. - d) Segregate and appropriately identify unserviceable ground support equipment from serviceable equipment. - e) Have the means and procedures in place for fire protection and prevention on the airside and for addressing spillage of fluids.

-7.1.2 Facilities for personnel must include the following:

-- a) Sufficient workspace. - b) Segregated work areas enabling environmentally hazardous or sensitive operations to be done properly and in a manner that does not adversely affect other activities. - c) Ventilation, lighting, and control of temperature, humidity, and other climatic conditions sufficient to ensure personnel perform duties to the standards required. - d) Ventilated rest areas for operational staff working on shift. - 7.1.3 For all facilities operated by a ground service provider which are not provided by the aerodrome operator, the certificated organisation must present evidence of the facility's certification or/and approval by the pertinent authority or aerodrome operator regarding its compliance with the applicable fire safety, health & safety, hygiene and security requirements.
+- 7.1.1 Each Self-Handlers and GHSP's must: - a) Provide facilities for its personnel to properly perform the ground services for which it is authorised in its operations category. - b) Have suitable space and sufficient infrastructure for the staging, storage, and protection of ground support equipment relevant to its operations and for the build-up and breakdown of ULDs, where applicable. - c) The Self-Handlers and GHSP shall have a maintenance program and documented GSE maintenance control system including records of all maintenance and inspection. - d) Segregate and appropriately identify unserviceable ground support equipment from serviceable equipment. - e) Have the means and procedures in place for fire protection and prevention on the airside and for addressing spillage of fluids. - 7.1.2 Facilities for personnel must include the following: - a) Sufficient workspace within the aerodrome vicinity. - b) Segregated work areas enabling environmentally hazardous or sensitive operations to be done properly and in a manner that does not adversely affect other activities. - c) Ventilation, lighting, and control of temperature, humidity, and other climatic conditions sufficient to ensure personnel performs duties to the standards required. - d) Ventilated rest areas for operational staff working on shift. - 7.1.3 Periodic checks/servicing/inspection shall be performed minimally in accordance with the schedule recommended by OEM, including necessary servicing and/or replacement of components. - 7.1.4 The Self-Handlers and GHSPs shall have in place a defect reporting process, including corrective action plans to address GSE faults. - 7.1.5 The Self-Handlers and GHSPs shall ensure that maintenance records/documentation are retained according to the stipulated period by the GHSP. - 7.1.6 For all facilities operated by a ground service provider which are not provided by the aerodrome operator, the Self-Handlers and GHSPs must present evidence of the facility's certification or/and approval by the pertinent authority or aerodrome operator regarding its compliance with the applicable fire safety, health & safety, hygiene and security requirements.